-The consolidated financial statements include the accounts of Orosur and its subsidiaries (collectively "the Group").
+The consolidated financial statements include the accounts of Orosur and its subsidiaries (collectively "the Company").
 Subsidiaries are entities controlled directly or indirectly by Orosur.
 Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The Company's list of subsidiaries is included in note 20 of the to the audited annual consolidated financial statements of the Company for the year ended May 31, 2022, including percentage owned by Orosur and includes the Company's subsidiaries in Uruguay, Chile and Colombia.
-In each case the management has deemed that Orosur has control over these and all other subsidiaries.
+The Company's list of subsidiaries is included in note 20 of the to the audited annual consolidated financial statements of the Company for the year ended May 31, 2022.
+Other than for Maracana Mining Holding Inc and its subsidiary, Mineracao Madeira Ltda, which are owned as to 51%, all are 100% owned by Orosur and they include the Company's subsidiaries in Uruguay, Chile and Colombia.
+In each case the management has deemed that Orosur has control over these and all other subsidiaries on the measures set out above.